 A family history of hair in all male members of your family, including siblings, your fathers side and your mothers side, as well as grand parents of both parents is best if this is known.

 This depends on your desired goal, compared to what will be the predicted final natural outcome of your hair when you are older.

 Will I need to shave my head?

 We require a stylish number zero cut on the back as this is where we harvest your hair from.
-If you wish to leave the recipient site long, then please discuss with the doctors.
-If this is likely to increase the time required for the procedure, then there will be an additional cost which will be explained at the time of consultation.
-The recipient site will need to be shaved as this will result in the best hair transplant surgery result.
+We require the recipient area to be shaved as well (minimum with a number 1) as this reduces risk of complicatons and will result in the best hair transplant surgery result for you.

 How much time will I need to take off work?

 This depends on your personal choice.
 Most patient feel comfortable to return to work one week after the procedure.
 At this time, the donor area (place where the hair has been taken from) has already healed so long as there is no unforseen complication you will be able to wear a hat or hair covering.